ughman/c2c/README.md

 Located in `srcemu/` is a modified version of the _PCSX-R_ playstation emulator.
 The emulator has been repurposed into an external library to implement the I/O devices used by the disassembled code.
 The emulator is also used to emulate the system's processor in two cases:

 1. The game does an indirect branch to undetected code (see above) which has not been disassembled.
 A warning is issued in this case.
 2. The game invokes code which does not exist within the game engine.
-The primary case of this is native code sections used in GOOL scripts.
+The primary case of this is native code sections used in GOOL scripts, however these are handled using a separate interpreter in `src/gool_mips.cc`.

 Additionally, the emulator implements the Geometry Transformation Engine (GTE) coprocessor used for matrix and vector math necessary for 3D rendering.